 With us, the circle is complete.

-In Western Europe, we separate our waste neatly.
-We throw plastic into the right container, with the thought: "Well done.”
-But why then does our garbage wash up on beaches in Turkey, Thailand or the Philippines?
+In Western Europe we properly separate our waste.
+We throw plastic in the right bin, thinking: “Good job.”
+But why does our waste then wash up on beaches in Turkey, Thailand or the Philippines?

 After collection, plastic ends up at sorting companies.
 There it is separated by type and recyclability.
-But... such a 40% is not recyclable.
+But… about 40% is not recyclable.

-Chip bags and coffee packaging consist of several layers of plastic and metal – not recyclable.
+Chip bags and coffee packaging consist of multiple layers of plastic and metal – not recyclable.

-Bread bags with a paper outer layer and plastic inside cannot be separated.
+Bread bags with a paper outer layer and plastic inner layer cannot be separated.

-Black or dark plastic is not recognized by sorting machines and ends up on the waste mountain.
+Black or dark plastic is not recognized by sorting machines and ends up on the waste pile.

-Still, producers continue to make this type of packaging – because they stand out on the shelf.
-Marketing wins from sustainability.
+Yet manufacturers continue to make these types of packaging – because they stand out on the shelf.
+Marketing wins over sustainability.

-Not all the plastic we sort remains in Europe.
-Only a part is really recycled.
+Not all plastic we sort stays in Europe.
+Only a part is actually recycled.
 The rest?
-It takes a long, polluting journey abroad.
+It takes a long, polluting journey to foreign countries.

-Only 40% our plastic is recycled correctly.
-As much as possible 60% is exported-often as "recyclable" - and eventually ends up in landfills, in incinerators or in the ocean.
+Only 40% of our plastic is correctly recycled.
+As much as 60% is exported – often as “recyclable” – and ultimately ends up in landfills, incinerators or in the ocean.

 From Europe to Asia… and back